satry22/Battleship/README.md

 ## Deployment
 I have used a mock terminal by Heroku to deploy my project.
+- I created a new Heroku app.
+- I set the buildpacks to Python and NodeJS.
+- I linked the Heroku app to the repository.
+- I clicked on deploy.

 ## Credits
 A good friend on Slack who has helped me sort out bugs.